O. Carter Snead

 O. Carter Snead is an American legal scholar and bioethicist.

 Snead obtained a Bachelor of Arts at St. John's College in Maryland and completed his legal education at the Georgetown University Law Center.
-He is the director of the de Nicola Center for Ethics and Culture at the University of Notre Dame.
+He is the Charles E. Rice Professor of Law at Notre Dame Law School with a joint appointment in the College of Arts and Letters in the department of political science.
+From 2012 to 2024, he was director of the de Nicola Center for Ethics and Culture at the University of Notre Dame.